About scabies

 Scabies spreads very easily, so your child must stay at home until treatment is completed.

-Your GP or pharmacist will recommend a lotion or cream (usually 5% permethrin cream), which will need to go on your child’s skin from the neck down.
+Your GP, specialist doctor or pharmacist will recommend a lotion or cream (usually 5% permethrin cream).
+This will need to go on your child’s skin, avoiding the mouth and eyes.

 For younger children, you’ll need to apply the cream.
 Older children and teenagers can apply the cream themselves.
 Here’s what to do: